haarcuba/testix/README.md

 In my opinion, at least, the `testix` based version was better.

 * With Testix, Defining how the mocks are called and asserting that they actually were called that way is one and the same.
 Using `unittest.mock` these are two separate stages, one may easily forget to make some assertions.
-* Testix scenario specification is much more readable
+* Testix scenario specification is much more readable, it resembles the code itself.

 # Advanced Features